trifusion-studios/ChatChannelService/README.md

 2. Run `git submodule init`
 3. Run `git submodule update`
 4. Run `rojo serve default.project.json`
-5. Open Roblox Studio and load the `default.rbxl` file
+5. Open Roblox Studio in a new file and connect to the rojo server with rojo plugin